-It’s a lot, and it’s normal to feel lost.
+It’s a lot, and it’s normal to feel worried about your bond with your child.
+I can help!

 Here are some quick tips: